Multilingual content retrieval and answer generation

 Before we get into specifics on how to configure the locale for your RGA implementation, let’s first look at where the locale can be set in the RGA workflow.
 For maximum flexibility, the locale that’s used for generated answers can come from the search interface, the query pipeline that’s used by the RGA model, or from the RGA model configuration itself.

 The following diagram illustrates the path a locale setting takes in an RGA workflow, beginning with the recommended locale setting in the search interface.
-This is not to say that the locale setting must absolutely be set in the search interface.
+This isn’t to say that the locale setting must absolutely be set in the search interface.
 It can be set at any of the indicated points along the path, with each subsequent step having the potential to override the locale set in a previous step.
 You can use this diagram to help you determine the optimal implementation method for your specific needs.

 |